-The opening in the skin (stoma) will not close up right away, but a new tube should be put in within 2 to 3 hours.
+The stoma will not close up right away, but a new tube should be put in within 2 to 3 hours.

-- 1. Place a diaper or cloth over the stoma to absorb any fluid.
+- Place a diaper or cloth over the stoma to absorb any fluid.
 Some stomach contents might ooze out of the opening, and the site may bleed a very small amount, especially if the tube was accidentally pulled out.
 Apply gentle pressure to stop the bleeding. - 2.
-Call the doctor's office.
+If this is the first time the tube has come out, or you have not been taught how to replace the tube, call the doctor's office.
 You will be instructed to take your child to the office or emergency room to have a new tube put in.
-Bring the tube that came out, along with your gastrostomy travel kit.
+Bring along your gastrostomy travel kit with a new gastrostomy tube.
+If you do not have a new tube, bring the one that came out.
 The doctor will need to know the type and size your child uses.